Barcelona Sagrada Familia towers guide

 The best views are architectural, not just panoramic

-From the towers, you see fruit pinnacles, stone carvings, facade detail, and active construction from angles impossible to appreciate at ground level.
-That is the real payoff more than skyline width.
+From the towers, you see fruit pinnacles, stone carvings, facade detail, and active construction from angles impossible at ground level.
+That is the real payoff — not skyline width.
+For broad Barcelona panoramas, Bunkers del Carmel (free) and Park Güell (€10) offer more open horizons than the towers.

 Practical planning